 The action threshold for flea beetles in canola in Canada is an average leaf area loss of 25 per cent or more.
-To make that assessment…
+To make that assessment, follow these three steps:

-Finally, check a few places throughout the field.
+- Check a few places throughout the field.
 The usual scouting technique is to make assessments at five points, in a “W” pattern.
 Check 10 plants at each point of the “W”.
 Average the results.
 Is that average over 25 per cent?

+- Flea beetles are still feeding.
+If it looks like populations are dwindling, an application may not be necessary.
+If flea beetles are slow and lethargic, it may mean they have ingested seed treatment insecticide and are no longer feeding.
+If new tissue and young leaves are free of damage, beetles are no longer feeding, and the seed treatments have done their job.
+See a more detailed description of these steps.
 Note that time of day and weather can influence flea beetle activity.
 On rainy days, for example, flea beetles will usually take cover, so rain will slow or even stop feeding for the time being.
 Rain can also help the crop more quickly recover.
 Cool and windy weather will drive the flea beetles lower to the ground and may result in stem feeding and/or reduced feeding.
 Insects are completely temperature driven.
 Warm weather may speed up beetle feeding more than crop growth increases, so scout more frequently in warm weather.